Nutrition

 Mount Sinai Fit Cookbook Shelf

-Each of our cookbooks has a unique theme and is full of delicious recipes and beautifully illustrated pages.
-Our gift to you just as preparing, sharing, and enjoying new recipes is a gift you can give to others as well as yourself.
+Each of our cookbooks has a unique theme and is full of delicious recipes and beautifully illustrated pages—our gift to you, just as preparing, sharing, and enjoying new recipes is a gift you can give to others, and to yourself.
 We encourage you to follow the recipes as written or modify them to suit your tastes.

 Reach Your Peak Recipes

-Reach Your Peak (RYP) is a team-based wellness walking challenge designed to reinforce the benefits of setting, achieving, and sustaining personal health goals.
-During the challenge, you will have many unique opportunities to focus on movement and exercise, nutrition to encourage a balanced approach to managing life’s daily stressors.
+Reach Your Peak is a team-based wellness walking challenge designed to reinforce the benefits of setting, achieving, and sustaining personal health goals.
+During the challenge, you will have many unique opportunities to focus on movement, exercise, and nutrition to encourage a balanced approach to managing life’s daily stressors.

 Here are some our teams’ favorite recipes to fuel walking: